ghc/ghc/docs/users_guide/glasgow_exts.rst

 With the :extension:`EmptyDataDecls` extension, GHC lets you declare a data type with no constructors.
 For example: ::

-      data S      -- S :: *
+      data S      -- S :: Type
-      data T a    -- T :: * -> *
+      data T a    -- T :: Type -> Type

 Syntactically, the declaration lacks the "= constrs" part.
-The type can be parameterised over types of any kind, but if the kind is not ``*`` then an explicit kind annotation must be used (see :ref:`kinding`).
+The type can be parameterised over types of any kind, but if the kind is not ``Type`` then an explicit kind annotation must be used (see :ref:`kinding`).

 Such data types have only one value, namely bottom.
 Nevertheless, they can be useful when defining "phantom types".